-We believe that our executive compensation program holds our named executive officers accountable for annual and long-term performance, manages compensation-related risk taking within the
+We believe that our executive compensation program holds our named executive officers accountable for annual and long-term performance, manages compensation-related risk taking within the parameters of our philosophy, and supports the guiding principles that drive our overall pay philosophy.
+The table below describes the components of our pay program and how each supports that philosophy.

-Compensation Component Primary Purpose of Compensation Component Philosophy Behind Providing Compensation Component Salary Provides a fixed component of compensation that reflects expertise and scope of responsibilities • Provides a base component of total compensation Provides objective, market-driven, and competitive pay Represents a relatively lower contribution to total compensation as responsibilities increase Performance-Based Annual Incentive Bonus Provides "at-risk" pay that reflects annual corporate performance and performance against strategic accomplishments Promotes the achievement of financial and performance metrics important to shareholders Reinforces the importance of pre-established strategic accomplishments and goals Rewards team success Long-Term Equity-Based Incentives (Performance Shares and Time-Vested Restricted Shares) Provides "at-risk" pay with a long-term focus, subject to both performance- and service-based vesting mechanics • Aligns named executive officers' and long-term shareholders' interests Reflects long-term performance Retains talent through long-term wealth-creation opportunities Holds executives to significant equity ownership requirements Other Benefits and Perquisites Reflects the Bermuda location of our corporate headquarters and expatriate relocation needs as well as specific local market and competitive practices Encourages relocation of talented executives to our strategic Bermuda headquarters location Provides a strong retention element
+Compensation Component Primary Purpose of Compensation Component Philosophy Behind Providing Compensation Component Salary Provides a fixed component of compensation that reflects expertise and scope of responsibilities Provides a base component of total compensation Provides objective, market-driven, and competitive pay Represents a relatively lower contribution to total compensation as responsibilities increase Performance-Based Annual Incentive Bonus Provides "at-risk" pay that reflects annual corporate performance and performance against strategic accomplishments Promotes the achievement of financial and performance metrics important to shareholders Reinforces the importance of pre-established strategic accomplishments and goals Rewards team success Long-Term Equity-Based Incentives (Performance Shares and Time-Vested Restricted Shares) Provides "at-risk" pay with a long-term focus, subject to both performance- and service-based vesting mechanics Aligns named executive officers' and long-term shareholders' interests Reflects long-term performance Retains talent through long-term wealth-creation opportunities Holds executives to significant equity ownership requirements Other Benefits and Perquisites Reflects the Bermuda location of our corporate headquarters and expatriate relocation needs as well as specific local market and competitive practices Encourages relocation of talented executives to our strategic Bermuda headquarters location Provides a strong retention element Down of come and a